Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/03_omega_reconfigured.en.md

 ## Oversampled Wave Cannon

-Omega then brings back its "monitors" mechanic from O12S-2, with the added twist that three random players *also* get their own set of monitors to resolve.
+Omega will teleport to the middle and face north.

+Monitors will appear on Omega's, and on three random player's left-hand or right-hand side.
+For each of the four monitors (Omega and the three players), two random players on the monitor's side will be hit with an AoE.

-With four monitors in total (Omega and three players) and each monitor hitting two players, the party needs to arrange themselves such that all players will take exactly one monitor hit each.
+The party needs to arrange themselves such that all monitors hit exactly one player each.

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
 <details markdown=block>